 In 1986, 1996, and 1997, Curtis received the NCAPA Award of Appreciation.
 In 2010 she received the NCAPA Outstanding Service Award and in 2013 she was named the Physician Assistant of the Year.

 Nationally, Curtis is well known and highly visible as a speaker, writer, researcher and editorial board member.
 Her work focuses on clinical topics such as otolaryngology, impairment, and obesity, as well as PA role issues such as regulatory updates, controlled prescribing, relationships with nurse practitioners, and the expanded numbers of women within the PA profession.
 She has been recipient of two HRSA federal grants on “Advancing Communication, Cultural Competency and Diversity” and “PAs Meeting Vulnerable Patients’ Health Literacy Needs.”
 Curtis also served as a member of the Editorial Board of the Journal of the American Academy of Physician Assistants and the Journal of the North Carolina Medical Society.

 Acknowledgments: This biography was written by Ruth Ballweg, MPA, PA-C, and was submitted to the Society in June 2015.
-The photo’s are courtesy of Ms. Curtis.
+The biography was updated on January 2019.
+Photographs are courtesy of Ms. Curtis.